English Indian Chickpea Pancake (1 Serving (140g))

 Incorporate Healthy Fats

-Include healthy fats such as avocado slices, a handful of nuts, or a drizzle of olive oil to your meal, as they can help stabilize blood sugar levels.
+Add healthy fats like avocado slices or a small amount of nuts to your meal to help stabilize blood sugar levels.

 Include Fiber-Rich Vegetables

-Add non-starchy vegetables like spinach, kale, or broccoli to your meal to increase fiber intake and moderate glucose spikes.
+Serve the pancakes with a side of non-starchy vegetables like spinach, kale, or broccoli to increase fiber intake and moderate glucose spikes.

 Stay Hydrated